comprna/R2Dtool/README.md

 ## Dependencies and installation

-txannotate scripts require no installation beyond the availability of R and the listed packages:
+r2dtool scripts require no installation beyond the availability of R and the listed packages:

 Dependencies:
 ```